0xmycf/spacegray-vscode/README.md

 # Spacegray Theme for Visual Studio Code
 Spacegray theme adapted for visual studio code.

+This is a slightly modifed version of the Spacegray Theme by Mihai Ionut Vilcu.
+It removes coloring from constants and variables.

 ## Base 16 Eighties
 <img src="https://raw.githubusercontent.com/ionutvmi/spacegray-vscode/master/screenshots/eighties.png" alt="" />